 - Are freshwater ecosystems in Ontario resilient to disturbance?

 Resilience was first described in ecology by Holling (1973) as a property of ecosystems related to how those systems respond to environmental disturbance.
 Since its introduction to ecology, ‘resilience’ has grown to be a leading framework for managing freshwater ecosystems.
 However, a challenge for implementing such frameworks is how to measure resilience.
 In my PhD thesis, I first demonstrated the utility of distance-based metrics in multivariate ordinations for quantifying the relative resistance and resilience of communities to disturbance (Lamothe et al. 2017).
-I then utilized that approach and characterized the relative resistance and resilience of freshwater zooplankton communities to changing environmental conditions (In Peer-Review).
+I then utilized that approach and characterized the relative resistance and resilience of freshwater zooplankton communities to changing environmental conditions (Lamothe et al. In Press).
 Finally, I supplemented the species-based approaches taken in the first two chapters of my thesis with a chapter of functional diversity, and quantified the functional redundancy of freshwater fishes across nearly 7,000 Ontario lakes (In Peer-Review).

 My Ph.D. research was a small piece of a large collaborative effort (Canadian Network for Aquatic Ecosystem Services) headed by my co-supervisor, Dr. Donald Jackson.
 Check us out at: www.cnaes.ca and a paper that I collaborated on here.

 I received my M.Sc. in Biological Sciences at Arkansas State University (2011-2013) under the guidance of Dr. Ronald Johnson studying Largemouth Bass.
 Largemouth Bass are the most popular freshwater sport fish in the United States and recreational angling is a highly important economic activity.
 Several Arkansas reservoirs have been stocked with Florida bass (FB; Micropterus floridanus) for decades due to the conjecture that FB have superior growth characteristics compared to the native Northern Largemouth Bass (NLMB; M. salmoides), and therefore improve recreational and sport angling.
 In my thesis work, 1,350 bass were sampled for microsatellite analysis from seven Arkansas reservoir bass populations to determine levels of FB introgression among populations.
 I showed that the relative level of FB introgression among reservoirs was highly variables.
 Reservoirs subjected to renovation with rotenone treatment and subsequent stockings of FB had the highest frequencies of FB alleles, whereas reservoirs stocked with FB on top of a resident NLMB population had the lowest frequency of FB alleles.
-I published a couple papers related my my research: one related to the stocking and incorporation of FB in small arms of large reservoirs (Lamothe et al. 2012) as well as investigating the differential representation of FB among trophy largemouth bass in Arkansas (see photo below: Lamothe and Johnson 2013).
+I published a few papers related my my research: one related to the stocking and incorporation of FB in small arms of large reservoirs (Lamothe et al. 2012) as well as investigating the differential representation of FB among trophy largemouth bass in Arkansas (see photo below: Lamothe and Johnson 2013).
 The final paper from my Master’s thesis describes the lack of size differences seen between FB, NLMB, and their hybrids among most Arkansas reservoirs stocked for over 20 years (Lamothe et al. 2016).

 I received my B.Sc. in Biology from Eastern Connecticut State University (2007-2011) where I did an Honours Thesis on the population structure and genetic variability of waterbirds, specifically European Black Terns (Chlidonias niger niger), with Dr. Patricia Szczys.
 My results showed that although we have seen declines in European Black Terns population numbers, genetic variability has remained high.
 I also determined there to be moderate levels of genetic differentiation between European populations, which coincides with the banding records of European ornithologists.
 We had a paper published in the Journal of Ornithology in 2017 resulting from this research.
 Check it out at this link.